-Your business ambitionsSometimes, there’s a finance option that perfectly suits your goals.
-For example, Export Finance is specifically for businesses who want to expand into new international markets.
+Sometimes, there’s a finance option that perfectly suits your goals.
+For example, Export FinanceLink opens in a new window is specifically for businesses that want to expand into new international markets.

-Debt lenders can offer anything from a few thousand pounds up to millions of pounds, depending on the provider and business plan.
+Debt lenders can provide amounts ranging from a few thousand pounds up to millions of pounds, depending on the provider and business plan.

-Terms of the financeFor equity finance, this might include things like how much of a share in your business you’re willing to give up and the duration of finance.
+For equity finance, this might include things like how much of a share in your business you’re willing to give up, and the duration of finance.

 Q: When will I be expected to sell a share of my business?

 However, the decision of how much equity you give up is ultimately yours.
-Never give away more than you want to – especially in the early stages of a business when it’s important to stay incentivised.
+Never give away more than you want to – especially in the early stages of a business, when it’s important to stay incentivised.

 Q: What do I need to do before I start the process?

 Finally, it’s often worth speaking to a trusted adviser or mentor.
-If you don’t have one, speak to like-minded businesses who have applied for the kind of funding.
+If you don’t have one, speak to like-minded businesses that have applied for the same kind of funding.

 Q: How much finance can I get?

-Just remember to be realistic when speaking to investors and lenders, and be ready to back up any financial information, like your company valuation or how much funding you need.
+Just remember to be realistic when speaking to investors and lenders.
+And be ready to back up any financial information, like your company valuation or how much funding you need.